SahasT23/EEE3030_ML_DSP/README.md

 1. Need to build and use DSP library, verify toml file actually works instead of using setup.py
 2. Go through and write solutions for Exercises in both matlab and python.
 (Needs to be done by 17th October).

+#### EEE3030 Notes List:

+1. Z-Transforms and their derivations, plus roots of unity example.
+2. Need to add DFT derivation.
+3. DFT to FFT derivation.
+4. Butterfly Diagrams.
+5. Spectral Leakage and bins.
+6. Windowing and window functions.
+7. FIR Filter design and realisation.
+8. IIR Filter design and realisation.

 ## Queries and Contact

 Documentation for the custom library that I am using will be linked here: